 Molly Sitter went to university and thought she chose the right career track in media and advertising.
 But fast forward a few years and she found herself “miserable,” losing inspiration and ambition.
 After researching her options, Molly made a bold choice to completely change careers with Shillington.
-She studied design 3 months full-time and soon after graduation landed a role as a full-time Studio Designer at Spring St. Social Society in New York City.
+She studied design 3 months full-time in New York and soon after graduation landed a role as a full-time Studio Designer at Spring St. Social Society in New York City.

 Read on to find out why she decided to switch careers and become a designer, her typical day as a creative and where she looks for inspiration.

 Before Shillington you worked in media and advertising.
 Why did you want to make a career change?